 The NFL brand has always stood for excellence in the world of sports and we are not about to allow our reputation to be tarnished.
 Moving forward anyone convicted of a domestic violence crime against their wife will be hit immediately with a 15 yard penalty assessed to their team.
 We will not waiver and we will not compromise.
 The time for talk is over.
 It’s time for action.

 Some tough words from a tough man.
-The reactions have been mixed through the NFL world and of course the NFLPA which is the union representing the players.
-They believe that a 15 yard penalty is too severe and have asked the NFL to reconsider its stance and move to a more suitable 10 yard penalty for first offenders.
+The reactions have been mixed throughout the NFL world and of course, the NFLPA which is the union representing the players.
+They believe that a 15-yard penalty is too severe and have asked the NFL to reconsider its stance and move to a more suitable 10-yard penalty for first offenders.

 The NFL is sending the wrong message here.
 Just because a man is convicted of hitting his spouse does not mean the suffering must continue.
 15 extra yards is excessive when a man is trying to rebuild his life. -Dayla Hart spokesperson NFLPA

 Many players have been vocal as well, and are showing solidarity against these new rules.
-One in particular is Devon Still who is an offensive linemen for the Buffalo Bills.
-The referee marked off his 15 yard penalty right after the opening kickoff of a game, starting his Bills teammates in a 1st and 25 hole.
+One, in particular, is Devon Still who is an offensive lineman for the Buffalo Bills.
+The referee marked off his 15-yard penalty right after the opening kickoff of a game, starting his Bills teammates in a 1st and 25 hole.